-Former Flint mayor Dayne Walling announces 49th District state house run
+Former Flint Mayor Dayne Walling announces 49th District state house run

 By Jan Worth-Nelson

-Stating that he has a ‘unique perspective” about state and local issues honed by what he learned from the Flint water crisis, former Flint Mayor Dayne Walling has announced he is running as a Democrat for state representative in the 49th District and expected to file paperwork with the Secretary of State for his campaign committee this week.
+Stating that he has a “unique perspective” about state and local issues honed by what he learned from the Flint water crisis, former Flint Mayor Dayne Walling has announced he is running as a Democrat for state representative in the 49th District and expected to file paperwork with the Secretary of State for his campaign committee this week.
 The election is set for Nov.
 6.

 The 49th District includes Flushing, Swartz Creek, Mt.
 Morris City and Township, Flint Township and much of Flint.

-The seat is available because the current 49th district representative, Phil Phelps, is being term-limited out after the legislatively-mandated maximum of three two-year terms, though Phelps has served only five years.
-Phelps, also a Democrat, originally was put into the seat in a 2013 special election after Jim Ananich, the previous 49th district representative, was elected to the Michigan State Senate.
-The district has a population of about 83,000, is 52% female, 67 percent white and 27 percent black, according to Wikipedia.
+The seat is available because the current 49th District representative, Phil Phelps, is being term-limited out after the legislatively-mandated maximum of three two-year terms, though Phelps has served only five years.
+Phelps, also a Democrat, originally was voted into the seat in a 2013 special election after Jim Ananich, the previous 49th district representative, was elected to the Michigan State Senate.
+The district has a population of about 83,000, is 52 percent female, 67 percent white and 27 percent black, according to Wikipedia.
 The position pays a yearly salary of $72,000.

 Since his departure from City Hall, Walling re-opened his policy and management consulting company, 21Performance, with clients including Michigan State University’s Regional Economic Innovation Center and Phil Hagerman’s Diplomat Pharmacy.
 He is teaching classes in leadership, ethics and diversity at Kettering University and Baker College.
 In addition he founded the Flint Forum for Social Business with support from Factory Two and Ferris Wheel 100K Ideas.
 He lives with his wife Carrie, a political science professor and human rights scholar, and two sons in the College Cultural neighborhood.